sibabrata-acharya/test15/NodeJS/OauthTemplateApp/README.md

 * Note : Default values for otpLength, otpType and otpExpiryTime are 4, numeric and 10 respectively. otpType can be of numeric or alpha or alphanumeric

 ## POST /validate
 - This API validates the requested OTP.
+Response of /generate API is the body request for this API

 ### Request
 | HTTP       |                             Value                                                          |